-In order to account for the trend towards more fuel efficient vehicles being sold in Denmark in the later years, fuel consumption factors for Euro 5 and Euro 6 passenger cars are estimated in the following way.

-For passenger cars, COPERT 5 includes measurement based fuel consumption factors until Euro 4.
-Further, COPERT 5 uses a calculation routine for newer cars that compensate for the trend towards more fuel efficient vehicles being sold during the later years.
-The data basis for fuel efficiency adjustment in COPERT 5 is, however, new registered cars from 2009-2011.
-Hence, the COPERT calculation routine is not able to account for the decreasing gap before 2009 and the increasing gap after 2011, between new car's type approval fuel consumption and real world fuel consumption, as monitored by e.g. the International Council on Clean Transportation (ICCT), Tietge et al. (2017a).
+For passenger cars, COPERT 5 include measurement based fuel consumption factors until Euro 4.
+A calculation function is provided for newer cars that one hand compensate for the trend towards more fuel efficient vehicles being sold during the later years and on the other hand compensate for the increasing fuel gap between fuel consumption measured during vehicle type approval and real world fuel consumption.

+The COPERT calculation function and supporting data material basis is, however, not able to account for the fuel gaps between fuel consumption measured during vehicle type approval and real world fuel consumption for vehicles after 2014, as monitored by e.g. the International Council on Clean Transportation (ICCT), Tietge et al. (2019).

-It is therefore necessary to adjust the baseline COPERT 5 fuel consumption factors for Euro 4, Euro 5 and Euro 6 passenger cars.
-This adjustment is made in the following way.
+The baseline COPERT 5 fuel consumption factors for Euro 4, Euro 5 and Euro 6 passenger cars are adjusted in the following way.

 In the Danish fleet and mileage database kept by DTU Transport, the type approval fuel efficiency value based on the NEDC driving cycle (TA{NEDC}) is registered for each single car.
-Further, DTU Transport calculates a modified fuel efficiency value (TA{inuse}) with a function provided by COPERT 5 that better reflects the fuel consumption associated with the NEDC driving cycle under real ("inuse") traffic conditions.
-The latter function uses TA{NEDC} , vehicle weight and engine size as input parameters (EMEP/EEA, 2016).
-For each new registration year, i, fuel type, f, and engine size, k, number based average values of TA{NEDC} and TA{inuse} are summed up and referred to as $\overline{TA{NEDC}}(i,f,k)$ and $\overline{TA{inuse}}(i,f,k)$.
+Further, DTU Transport calculates a modified fuel efficiency value (FC{inuse}) with the calculation function provided by COPERT 5 that better reflects the fuel consumption in real ("inuse") traffic conditions.

+The latter function uses TA{NEDC} , vehicle weight, engine size and regression coefficients by first registration year, as input parameters (EMEP/EEA, 2019).